Families of crime victims aim to ‘restore the balance of justice’

 Among them was the family was David Silva, who was beaten to death by several law enforcement officers.
 CCS has filed a wrongful death lawsuit on behalf of Silva’s family.

 Another participant was Carla Pearson, program coordinator and victim advocate for Mothers Against Drunk Driving, Kern County.
 Since her stepson was killed by a repeat DUI offender in 2002, she has been campaigning for victim’s rights in and out of the courtroom, and to take DUI offenders off of the streets.

-Pearson has partnered with our law firm, local law enforcement, Kern County District Attorney’s Office, and other community groups in the first-ever “Walk/Run Like MADD” 5K, to be held on Sept.
-20 at Park at River Walk.
+Pearson has partnered with our law firm, local law enforcement, Kern County District Attorney’s Office, and other community groups in the first-ever “Walk/Run Like MADD” 5K at Park at River Walk.
 The event aims to raise awareness in our own community, raise funds to stop drunken driving and underage drinking locally, and provide support to victims and survivors of drunk driving accidents.

-Others at the march, too, had family members killed in auto accidents, including a mother of a 20-year-old who held a sign against texting and driving, The Bakersfield Californian reported.
-The mother believed texting was a factor in the crash that killed her daughter.
+Others at the march, too, had family members killed in auto accidents, including a mother of a 20-year-old who held a sign against texting and driving, The mother believed texting was a factor in the crash that killed her daughter.

 Another mother held a photo of her son, who died in a hit-and-run accident last year, The Californian reported.

 “I think (the victims’ march) is important for us to support each other in this,” the mother told The Californian.
 “We have not forgotten our loved ones.”

 National Crime Victims’ Rights Week ends this week, but at Chain | Cohn | Clark, we believe it’s important to keep crime victims’ rights in mind always.